kala13x/slog/README.md

-## slog Logging Library - 1.8 build 22
+## SLog Logging Library - 1.8 build 22
 SLog is simple and thread safe logging library for C/C++.
 Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ### Installation
-Installation is possible with `Makefile`
+Installation is possible with `Makefile` (cmake list is also included in the project).
 ```
 git clone https://github.com/kala13x/slog.git
 cd slog